njoer/minima-site/about.markdown

 ---
-layout: page
+layout: about
 title: About
 permalink: /about/
 ---

 My name is Eero Nurmi

 I am a Mechanical Engineer majoring in Digital Manufacturing.
-My interests are in Additive Manufacturing and Machine Learning.
+My interests are in Additive Manufacturing, Machine Learning and Robotics.